TV-Rename/Website/_manual/options.md

 _Default:_ _**Specials**_

-Similarly, the "Season folder name:" text box allows you to customise the name used when creating a "Season" in tour Media Library.
+Similarly, the "Season folder name:" text box allows you to customise the name used when creating a "Season" in your media library.

 _Default_ _**Season**_